heavy-22/heavy-22/README.md

 - 👋 Hi, I’m @heavy-22
 - 👀 I’m interested in football
-- 🌱 I’m currently learning DeepLearning
+- 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on life
 - 📫 How to reach me 2933960565@qq.com